Mosaic-Chain/mosaic-chain/README.md

 - [`pallet-airdrop`](./pallets/airdrop/README.md) allows a minting authority to create permission and delegator NFTs, vesting schedules and free tokens via unsgined extrinsics.
 - `pallet-doas` allows a custom origin to make calls in the name of arbitrary accounts, or even as root.
 - `pallet-vesting-to-freeze` allows users to convert unvested tokens to immediately stakable frozen assets.
+- `pallet-staking-incentive` distributes incentives from a predefined pool based on staking actions.

 We also had to fork and modify some FRAME pallets: